geodynamics/aspect/doc/sphinx/parameters/Solver_20parameters.md

 **Pattern:** [Double 0...MAX_DOUBLE (inclusive)]

 **Documentation:** Set a time step size for computing reactions of compositional fields and the temperature field in case operator splitting is used.
-This is only used when the parameter &lsquo;&lsquo;Use operator splitting&rsquo;&rsquo; is set to true.
+This is only used when the parameter &ldquo;Use operator splitting&rdquo; is set to true.
 The reaction time step must be greater than 0.
-If you want to prescribe the reaction time step only as a relative value compared to the advection time step as opposed to as an absolute value, you should use the parameter &lsquo;&lsquo;Reaction time steps per advection step&rsquo;&rsquo; and set this parameter to the same (or larger) value as the &lsquo;&lsquo;Maximum time step&rsquo;&rsquo; (which is 5.69e+300 by default).
-Units: Years or seconds, depending on the &lsquo;&lsquo;Use years in output instead of seconds&rsquo;&rsquo; parameter.
+If you want to prescribe the reaction time step only as a relative value compared to the advection time step as opposed to as an absolute value, you should use the parameter &ldquo;Reaction time steps per advection step&rdquo; and set this parameter to the same (or larger) value as the &ldquo;Maximum time step&rdquo; (which is 5.69e+300 by default).
+Units: Years or seconds, depending on the &ldquo;Use years in output instead of seconds&rdquo; parameter.

 (parameters:Solver_20parameters/Operator_20splitting_20parameters/Reaction_20time_20steps_20per_20advection_20step)=
 ### __Parameter name:__ Reaction time steps per advection step